 'MOUNTAINS are like my Mecca'- acclaimed Pakistani mountaineer Nazir Sabir gave a breathtaking snapshot of life amongst the Himalayan giants at his lecture in the Kendal Mountain Film Festival.

-Bleary-eyed after a few too many tipples at the Brewery Arts Centre the night before, I entered the darkened theatre room for Sabir's lecture in the hope that I could slink off to the back and catch forty winks.
+Bleary-eyed after a few too many tipples at the Brewery Arts Centre the night before, I entered the darkened theatre room for Sabir's lecture in the hope that I could slink off to the back and

 But within minutes, Pakistan’s most accomplished and celebrated high-altitude mountaineer had captured our imagination.